Azure/fleet/docs/troubleshooting/README.md

 please read the API reference for more details about ech object https://github.com/Azure/fleet/blob/main/docs/api-references.md

-### How can I debug when my CRP status is ClusterResourcePlacementScheduled "Failed" or false?
+### How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to "False"?

 We need to take a look at the **ClusterSchedulingPolicySnapshot** status to figure out why the scheduler could not schedule the resource for the placement policy specified.